rtomayko/date-performance/README.txt

 License
 -------

 MIT.
-See the LICENSE file included in the distribution for more information.
+See the COPYING file included in the distribution for more information.

 See Also